dthelindo/MusicUncoveredBot/README.md

 ### What is MusicUncovered?
 MusicUncovered is a twitter bot that collects data using the Spotipy API, bringing users new, popular music daily.
-Currently, MusicUncovered is guided to collect data for new, popular tracks in hip hop and pop.
+Currently, MusicUncovered is guided to collect data for new, popular tracks in hip hop, pop, country and edm.

 Follow @MusicUncovered_ on Twitter for daily updates.

 ### How does it work?
 The bot parses through Spotify's data for new releases.
 For the daily _Hot Pick_ a random track with high popularity is chosen from the collection.
-For _Hip Hop Hot Pick_ and _Pop Hot Pick_ the bot searches for tracks with hip hop and pop genres, respectively.
-Follow for follow capability.
+For _Hip Hop Hot Pick_ , _Pop Hot Pick_, etc. the bot searches for tracks with the relative genres.
+Follow for follow capability now supported.

 Once data is collected, it is posted through the Tweepy python package.